kyngon/power-six/README.md

 ### Offline

+-  Clone down the repo.

+-  Move everything to a folder named `power-six` inside your kindle.

+-  Go to your browser and type `file:///mnt/us/power-six/index.html`.

+-  Have fun cracking your brain. 😄

+# Version Log

+- **0.1.0**: Playable. 😅

 # TODO:

 -  Online Multi-player
 -  Spectators